cuiyongbo/hello-world/my_wiki/programmer_note/python/python_builtin_functions.rst

    Use :func:`functools.cmp_to_key` to convert an old-style *cmp* function to a *key* function.

    The built-in :func:`sorted` function is guaranteed to be stable.
-A sort is stable if it guarantees not to change the relative order of elements that compare equal --- this is helpful for sorting in multiple passes (for example, sort by department, then by salary grade).

    For sorting examples and a brief sorting tutorial, see :doc:`Sorting HOW TO <sort_tricks>`.

 .. class:: slice(stop)
 .. class:: slice(start, stop[, step])